 If that sounds like you, Lucille suggests nixing shame and blame by doing a 21-day “autopsy” — spend five minutes each night reviewing your habits and thinking about what went right (and what didn’t) that day, and try not to make any harsh judgments.

-The goal is to eventually have an “a-ha” moment that enables you to stop feeling guilty and instead focus on moving forward.
+The goal is to eventually have an “aha” moment that enables you to stop feeling guilty and instead allows you to focus on moving forward.

 Obstacle: Your willpower disappears in the face of temptation.